 Updates on the Vaer Dive Watch: Photos, Specs, and Delivery Timelines

-This prototype of the Vaer D5 Atlantic shows off the envy-inducing curvature of the 20ATM case design - in our opinion, one the most beautiful cases available at any price point.
+This prototype of the Vaer D5 Arctic shows off the envy-inducing curvature of the 20ATM case design - in our opinion, one the most beautiful cases available at any price point.

 By Reagan Cook and Ryan Torres

 Looking for photos?
 Scroll down for all the latest shots 👇

 It's been a long time coming, but Vaer is finally making a dive watch.